-For example, if I were a manufacturing leader thinking about operations and I asked my direct reports this question, I might hear answers like:
+For example, a manufacturing leader thinking about operations might expect to hear direct reports that provide examples like:

 - The team will have a strong pulse on manufacturing performance.
-They can act quickly if something is off track.
+They can act quickly if something goes off track.

 - Team members can better predict longer-term operational and financial performance.

-- They will build a higher level of accountability among the people who are running the factory.
+- They will build a higher level of accountability among the people running the factory.

 Build Your Scorecard Around Your Team

-Therefore, rather than impose a Scorecard for a specific team, I love to help them blossom one from the team’s fertile collective mind and aspirations.
-This approach produces a high level of ownership and works in any function of the business.
+Rather than impose a Scorecard on a team, I help leaders to blossom a collaborative one from the team’s aspirations.
+This approach produces a high level of ownership and works in any business function.

-I then invested 90 minutes with about 15 developers at the firm.
-I opened the session by asking, “If you leave the office on Friday afternoon, drive home, and with a huge smile on your face say to your spouse as you walk in the door, ‘I just had the most fantastic, wonderful week!’ — What would have happened that week to cause that reaction?”
+We gathered 15 developers at the firm with an opening question: “Say you drive home from the office on a Friday afternoon with a huge smile on your face.
+You get home and tell your spouse as you walk through the door that you had the most fantastic, wonderful week.
+What would’ve happened that week to cause that reaction?”

-- “I didn’t get interrupted in the middle of a development loop by having to go to some useless meeting!”
+- “I didn’t get interrupted in the middle of a development loop to go to some useless meeting!”

-- “I learned something new that will help me in my job and in the future.”
+- “I learned something new that will help me in my job and the future.”

-- “The product team and I collaborated so smartly to figure out a tough solution that can be replicated again and again in the future to help our clients.”
+- “The product team and I collaborated to figure out a tough solution.
+Now that solution can be replicated again and again to help our clients.”

-Finally, I suggested to the business leader he would be smart to start measuring the things that really made a difference for his sharp software development team.
-Makes sense, yes?
+Finally, I suggested the business leader start measuring those things that made a difference for his sharp software development team.
+That makes sense, right?

-So, go have a great week and measure what made it so!
+So, have a great week, and measure what made it so!